Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Learning Coordinated Badminton Policy

 \textit{Training Settings.} We train with PPO \cite{schulman2017proximal} on a single Nvidia RTX 4090 using 4096 parallel environments in IsaacGym \cite{makoviychuk2021isaac}.
 Both actor and critic are MLPs with hidden layers 512–256–128 and ELU activations.
 Other hyperparameters are reported in the appendix.

 \textit{Three-stage curriculum.} As shown in Fig. \ref{fig:figure2}(a), we use a three-stage schedule with identical observation and action space across stages; only reward terms and their weights change.
 Training in each stage continues from the previous checkpoint once each stage’s primary objective has converged.
-The whole process throughout all stages takes 12.4 h wall-clock time on a single RTX 4090, after which the policy is ready for deployment. \begin{itemize} \item S1 — Footwork acquisition toward sampled hit regions: learn to approach target regions with reasonable lower limb gait and maintain a stable, forward-facing posture while traversing between six sampled hit locations within an episode. \item S2 — Precision-guided swing generation: building on S1, introduce a sparse hit reward active only at the scheduled hit instant \(t^*\) to enforce timing.
+The whole process throughout all stages takes 12.4 h wall-clock time on a single RTX 4090, after which the policy is ready for deployment. \begin{itemize} \item S1 — Footwork acquisition toward sampled hit regions: efficiently learn to approach target regions with reasonable lower limb gait and maintain a stable, forward-facing posture while traversing between six sampled hit locations within an episode. \item S2 — Precision-guided swing generation: building on S1, introduce a sparse hit reward active only at the scheduled hit instant \(t^*\) to enforce timing.
 Start with loose pose accuracy to let a full swing emerge, then schedule tightening of position and orientation accuracy.
-Add light swing-style regularization for human-like kinematics, and strengthen energy, torque, and collision constraints for efficient, stable hits. \item S3 — Task-focused refinement: remove target approach rewards (which is the main task reward in S1) and most gait-shaping regularization (e.g. foot distance, step/contact symmetry, step height) to avoid gradient interference with the hitting objective; keep safety, energy, hardward limit constraint terms.
-Domain randomization and observation noise are enabled here to consolidate robustness. \end{itemize} We conduct a simple ablation study.
-Removing S1 and starting from S2 causes training to diverge directly.
-Using S1–S2 yields a hardware-deployable policy but there's still room for improvement.
+Add light swing-style regularization for human-like kinematics, and strengthen energy, torque, and collision constraints for efficient, stable hits. \item S3 — Task-focused refinement: remove target approach reward (which is the main task reward in S1) and numerous gait-shaping regularization (e.g. foot distance, step/contact symmetry, step height) to avoid gradient interference with the hitting objective; keep safety and hardware constraint terms.
+Domain randomization and observation noise are enabled to consolidate robustness. \end{itemize} We observed curriculum staging is important for stable optimization in this task.
+Starting from S2 without S1 often leads to unstable training behavior (e.g., divergence or poor convergence).
+Skipping S2 and jumping directly to S3 similarly tends to be unstable, likely because the curriculum gap becomes too large.
+In our experience, using S1–S2 yields a hardware-deployable policy but there's still room for improvement.
 S3 breaks this plateau and improves performance and robustness.